J. D. Mesnard: Arizona House of Representatives

 Mesnard was elected to the Arizona House of Representatives in the 2010 elections, and took office in January 2011.
 He was Speaker Pro Tempore under Speaker Tobin from 2013 to 2014.
 He was Speaker of the House for the 2017–2018 term.

 As House speaker, Mesnard was a key supporter of school voucher expansion legislation; the proposal passed the legislature, but a grassroots group collected enough signatures to refer the issue to voters.
 In November 2018, the voucher-expansion proposal (Proposition 305) was rejected by a large margin.

 Arizona Senate

 Mesnard was elected to the Arizona Senate in the 2018 elections, taking office in January 2019.
 He chairs the Senate Commerce Committee and previously chaired the Finance Committee.

 In 2019, Mesnard introduced legislation to create the position of lieutenant governor of Arizona beginning in 2026.
 Arizona is one of a minority of states without the office; Arizona voters had previously rejected proposals to create the office in 1994 and 2010.

+Mesnard voted against repealing Arizona's 1846 total ban on abortion.